HighDimensionalEconLab/taming/README.md

 This repository contains code to generate all figures and output for **"Taming the Curse of Dimensionality: Quantitative Economics with Deep Learning" (Jesús Fernández-Villaverde, Galo Nuño, Jesse Perla).**

-It will run on all major operating systems and does not require any accelerators (e.g., GPUs).
+It runs on all major operating systems and does not require any accelerators (e.g., GPUs).
 While you can use any Python environment manager, we recommend [uv](https://github.com/astral-sh/uv#installation), a faster and reproducible alternative to Conda, albeit with incomplete support for challenging binary dependencies.

 # Replication Instructions